alphazento/alphazento_docs/guide/create-package.md

     - _zento_assembly.php
 ```

-## Using Alphazento Package Generator To Create Package <a id="to-create-package"></a>
+## Using Alphazento Package Assistant To Create Package <a id="to-create-package"></a>

-You need to install Alphazento Package Generator with the help of composer.
-If you have not installed then you can check [here](https://github.com/alphazento/alphazento-package-generator#3-installation).
+You need to install Alphazento Package Assistant with the help of composer.
+If you have not installed then you can check [here](https://github.com/alphazento/alphazento-package-assistant).

-So, we are assuming that you have installed Alphazento Package Generator.
+So, we are assuming that you have installed Alphazento Package Assistant.

 Now, use this command.